jessecusack/Nortek_processing_tests/README.md

 ## Test data

 Eli shared a Box drive containing some test data.
 I think this is from an instrument on a glider.
-I copied the following files to `data/external`:
+To run the code you need to copy the following files to `data/external`:

 ```
 Box/LeConte/testdata/Data_0000.ad2cp  # 1 GB